 is the average noise plus interference power, measured at the beamformee,(#4301) that was used to calculate

-is the average SNR of space-time stream i reported in the VHT Compressed Beamforming Report field (Average SNR in Space-Time Stream i field)
+is the average SNR of space-time stream i reported in the VHT Compressed Beamforming Report information (Average SNR in Space-Time Stream i field)

 Each Delta SNR subfield contains the computed using

 and quantized to 4 bits in the range -8 dB to 7 dB (#4300)with 1 dB granularity.
-The structure of the MU Exclusive Beamforming Report field is shown in MU Exclusive Beamforming Report .
+The structure of the MU Exclusive Beamforming Report information is shown in MU Exclusive Beamforming Report .